GabyRkt/EDA_Business_creation_in_France/README.md

 - Metadata management : Joining metadata to the dataset to add descriptive labels to the original coded variables.
 - Exploratory visualization & Insight: Generating graphs in the notebook to understand key trends.
 - Clean data generation : Exporting the clean dataset as the definitive source for analysis in Power BI.
+- Modelisation : Creating the tables for a star schema data model for Power BI
-- Power BI dashboard : Importing the clean dataset into Power BI to build interactive visuals and KPI summaries.
+- Power BI dashboard : Importing the clean datasets into Power BI to build interactive visuals and KPI summaries.

 ## Repository structure
+├── Jupyter notebook screenshots/ ---- Screenshots
-├── images/ --------------- Screenshots
+├── Star_schema_table/ --------------- Tables for the model on powerBI

-├── EDA_dashboard.pbix ---- Power BI dashboard
+├── Dashboard.pbix ------------------- Power BI dashboard

-├── EDA_project.ipynb ----- Full Python EDA

-├── README.md ------------- Documentation
+├── Data_transformation -------------- Python to create the tables for the star schema ├── EDA_project.ipynb ---------------- Full Python EDA on jupyter notebook ├── README.md ------------------------ Documentation

-└── data.zip -------------- Raw INSEE datasets
+└── data.zip ------------------------- Raw INSEE datasets

 ## Conclusion
 The analysis shows that the rise in business creation in France over the last decade is driven by a few clear forces: the expansion of the micro-entrepreneur regime, the growing participation of younger founders, and the weight of a few group of service-oriented sectors.
 Despite this rapid growth, the overall structure of entrepreneurs remains fairly stable, especially in terms of gender and legal form.